Hollywood/toadstool/README.md

 ![](http://i.imgur.com/cVI3a05.png)

 I'm going to go ahead and delete that pesky bob-omb repository and I expect to see an issue created in my king-koopa repository after deletion.
-This issue should be assigned to me as well as have me tagged in the body.
+This issue should be assigned to me, as well as have me tagged in the body.

 ![](http://i.imgur.com/9v8wYMs.png)